Swimming at the 2005 World Aquatics Championships – Men's 100 metre butterfly

-The Men's 100 Butterfly at the 2005 FINA World Aquatics Championships was swum 29 – 30 July 2005 in Montreal, Quebec, Canada.
+The Men's 100 Butterfly at the 2005 FINA World Aquatics Championships was swum 29 – 30 July 2005 in Montreal, Canada.
 Preliminary and Semifinals heats were held on 29 July, with the top-16 finishers from the Prelims in the mornings advancing to swim again in Semifinals that evening.
 The top-8 swimmers from the Semifinals then advanced to swim the race a third time in the Final the next evening (30 July).

 This race consists of 2 lengths of butterfly, in the long course (50m) pool the event was swum in.

 At the start of the event, the existing World (WR) and Championships (CR) records were:

 The following records were established during the competition: